skyshoumeng/Label_Assisted_Distillation/README.md

+## Official code for our paper [Make a Strong Teacher with Label Assistance: A Novel Knowledge Distillation Approach for Semantic Segmentation]

 <pre>
 Make a Strong Teacher with Label Assistance: A Novel Knowledge Distillation Approach for Semantic Segmentation Shoumeng Qiu1, Jie Chen1, Xinrun Li2, Ru Wan3, Xiangyang Xue1, and Jian Pu
 Corresponding-author: Jian Pu
 </pre>

-This repository contains the source code for our paper [Make a Strong Teacher with Label Assistance: A Novel Knowledge Distillation Approach for Semantic Segmentation]

 ## Requirement